Most Talked-About Controversies Linked to Kanye West

 Public opinion and media debates around Kanye West—discover key moments of controversy.

-In 2005, Kanye West criticized the government's racial disparities in their response to Hurricane Katrina, stating "George Bush doesn't care about black people" on live television.
+In a 2005 speech on live television, Kanye West criticized the media and the government's racial disparities in their response to Hurricane Katrina, famously stating, "George Bush doesn't care about black people".

-November 7, 2006: Public Apology for MTV Outburst
+November 7, 2006: Apology for MTV Europe Music Awards outburst

-In December 2006, Robert "Evel" Knievel sued Kanye West for trademark infringement of his name and likeness in West's video for "Touch the Sky".
+In December 2006, Robert "Evel" Knievel sued Kanye West for trademark infringement related to West's video for "Touch the Sky."
+Knievel claimed the video damaged his reputation and sought monetary damages and an injunction to stop its distribution.

 Loading Video...

-In 2009, during Taylor Swift's acceptance speech at the MTV Video Music Awards, Kanye West interrupted to proclaim that Beyoncé deserved the award instead, leading to widespread criticism.
+In 2009, Kanye West interrupted Taylor Swift's acceptance speech at the MTV Video Music Awards to proclaim that Beyoncé deserved the award instead, leading to widespread criticism.

-In a November 2010 interview, Kanye West seemed to recant his past apologies for the 2009 MTV Video Music Awards incident, describing his actions as "selfless".
+In a November 2010 interview, Kanye West appeared to recant his past apologies for interrupting Taylor Swift at the 2009 MTV Video Music Awards, describing his act as "selfless".

 2013: Opposition to Abortion